-With value true, T-Server reports EventRegistered for "on-demand" registration with the PBX when the procedure is completed.
+If the option is set to true, T-Server reports EventRegistered for "on-demand" registration with the PBX when the procedure is completed.

-With value false, T-Server reports EventRegistered as early as possible during the PBX registration procedure.
+If the option is set to false, T-Server reports EventRegistered as early as possible during the PBX registration procedure.